I have just completed the creation of a circle skirt using a duvet cover from my childhood and I’m really pleased with the results!

 I forgot to pre-wash the lining fabric before I cut the pieces out.
 I did wash the pieces afterwards, but they shrunk some in the wash.
 This didn’t turn out to be a huge issue in the end, but I think that was more by luck than judgement.

-Though they are probably not noticable unless you’re looking for them, there are several areas I could have done better with.
+Though they are probably not noticeable unless you’re looking for them, there are several areas I could have done better with.

 I used bias binding to finish some of the seams (those near the zip and pockets specifically), and although this did tidy those areas, it wasn’t exactly the neatest job.
 I think I need to leave a larger seam allowance in these areas so that I can finish them more neatly.